 Figure 3 illustrates why a pooling equilibrium cannot exist.
 Define $t = N_H/(N_H + N_L)$.
+The dotted curve represents the "mixed" profit function and the solid dot the pooling contract.
 The difficulty with a pooling equilibrium lies in the firms' ability to propose a deviating separating contract that attracts only the more productive (type H) workers.
 It is always possible to profit from deviating to a separating contract with type H workers.
 Such contracts are represented by the shaded area in Figure 3.